Advising FAQs

 Students in Speech, Language and Hearing Sciences are primarily in training for one of two professions: speech-language pathology or audiology.
 These professions are specifically concerned with the evaluation, treatment, and investigation of human communication and its disorders.

-The program in Speech and Hearing Sciences is also a good choice for students interested in the processes of normal and atypical speech and language and hearing across the lifespan, but who are not necessarily interested in pursuing a clinical degree.
+The program in Speech, Language and Hearing Sciences is also a good choice for students interested in the processes of normal and atypical speech and language and hearing across the lifespan, but who are not necessarily interested in pursuing a clinical degree.
 Our degree options provide flexibility for students interested in other career paths, including both clinical and research orientations.